 - Get your insulation sorted properly.
 Which you incidentally can’t do with old downlights that get too hot and thus it’s illegal to insulate in the roof cavity above the lights.
 But this also includes insulating walls properly and getting good blinds installed, even double glazing on the windows if you can afford it.

-- Insure your downlights are sealed so you don’t lose all that expensive heat almost immediately through the chimney gaps in the downlight fitting.
+- Ensure your downlights are sealed so you don’t lose all that expensive heat almost immediately through the chimney gaps in the downlight fitting.
 More on this in our chimney effect article below.

 Lighting with old incandescent bulbs comes in at around 8% of your bill for the year.
 You can reduce this part of your bill by up to 80%!!
 So as you can see, if you combine the savings of having sealed LED downlights throughout your home (so you’re not losing expensive heating) and having LED bulbs you can really start saving a significant amount of money each year, thousands in fact.